codio-content/Crunch-Basics/.guides/content/Challenges-84de.md

 On the following pages you will find a series of challenges.
 They start off nice and easy and then become progressively harder.

+Once you're done with these, you can start with Units 2 and 3 to challenge yourself even further.

 ## Testing
-On each of the challenge pages you will see a 'Check It!!' button.
-These will be complete before the end of June 2015.
-In the meantime you will see a temporary message.
+On each of the challenge pages you will see a Check It!! button.

-When Codio releases its Teacher Support functionality, where teachers can monitor student progress, then results of these tests will feed through automatically into the Teacher Dashboard.

-## More challenges to come
-We will be adding a set of intermediate and advanced Crunch challenges which we will add to the Crunch course.
+Pressing this will have Codio check your code and see if you have the correct solution.